renlulu/ParseProject/KuCoin/project.md

 ---
+name: KuCoin
-name: KuCoindescription: An advanced and secure cryptocurrency exchange platform for users to buy and trade cryptocurrencies.
+description: An advanced and secure cryptocurrency exchange platform for users to buy and trade cryptocurrencies.
 logo: yes
 categories: Exchange
 status: Live